silver9172/NerdPack-Silver/README.md

 Lua unlocker required, advanced recommended

-Currently looking to support mage for Shadowlands
+Currently looking to support mage and prot paladin for Shadowlands